iptc/sport-schema/docs/sparql-endpoint.md

 ## Turning the data file into a SPARQL endpoint

-If you install Apache Jena's Fuseki package (a separate download from the https://jena.apache.org/download/index.cgi[Jena downloads page]), then it's easy to turn the TDB2 file into the data store for a SPARQL server:
+If you install Apache Jena's Fuseki package (a separate download from the [Jena downloads page](https://jena.apache.org/download/index.cgi), then it's easy to turn the TDB2 file into the data store for a SPARQL server:

 `fuseki-server --tdb2 --loc test.db /sport`